thachmpham/thachmpham.github.io/md/gdb/symbol.md

 The offsets of sections within the ELF file, and the offsets of symbols within their sections, remain the same in memory.
 So, once the start address of the file in memory is known, we can calculate the addresses of sections and symbols by adding their respective ELF offsets.

+In memory, file math.o is loaded at address 0x7ffff7ffa000.
+So,

-In memory, .text of math.o started at 0x7ffff7ffa040.
-The .data of math.o started at 0x7ffff7ffa070.
+- Section .text of math.o started at 0x7ffff7ffa040.
+- Section .data of math.o started at 0x7ffff7ffa070.

 :::
 ::: {.column width=40%}